-145 2.2.1 SIFTER in a frozen monoradical solution
+2.2.1 SIFTER in a frozen monoradical solution

-Before we discuss the case of SIFTER experiment in the presence of intramolecular spin-spin distances, we need to discuss an important case of SIFTER experiment in a frozen solution of monoradicals.
-A monoradical-like signal also appears in the SIFTER experiment on biradicals because of incomplete excitation of paramagnetic species (Jeschke et al., 2000; Doll and Jeschke, 2016).
-In other words, the SIFTER signal of a frozen solution of biradicals consists of a modulated part, which is the actual biradical signal, and a non-modulated part, which has the same properties as a frozen solution of monoradicals and, as we will show below, consists only of a sum of two different intermolecular contributions.
+- 140 Before we discuss the case of SIFTER experiment in the presence of intramolecular spin-spin distances, we need to discuss an important case of SIFTER experiment in a frozen solution of monoradicals.
+Such a monoradical-like signal also appears in the SIFTER experiment on biradicals because of incomplete excitation of paramagnetic species (Jeschke et al., 2000; Doll and Jeschke, 2016).
+In other words, the SIFTER signal of a frozen solution of biradicals consists of a modulated part, which is the actual biradical signal, and a non-modulated part, which has the same properties as a frozen solution of monoradicals and, as - 145 we will show below, consists only of a sum of two different intermolecular contributions.
 In turn, we will demonstrate that the 'biradical' signal is a sum of three intramolecular contributions, each multiplied with a somewhat different intermolecular decay function.
-We shall see in the following that the intermolecular contributions of the 'biradical' signal, and of the 'monoradical' signal are not identical.

-To introduce abbreviations consistent between monoradical and biradical case, we consider one spin center, called A-spin, which has an initial polarization of $-\hat{S}{A,z}$.
-This spin operator is propagated in the SIFTER pulse sequence and parts of the created coherence are transferred to other spins, called B-spins.
+We shall see in the following that the intermolecular contributions of the 'biradical' signal, and of the 'monoradical' signal are not identical. - To introduce abbreviations consistent between monoradical and biradical case, we consider one spin center, called A-spin, which has an initial polarization of $-\hat{S}{A,z}$.
+This spin term is propagated in the SIFTER pulse sequence and parts of the created coherence are transferred to other spins, called B-spins.
 The B-spin in the same biradical molecule will be marked with the index (0), while all spins in the surrounding biradical molecules are assigned to be B-spins with indices (i) with i ranging from 1 to the total number of 'intermolecular B-spins' in the sample N. We further assume strong dilution, so that intramolecular spin-spin coupling (in the case of biradicals) is much stronger than the intermolecular couplings.
-Let's adjust the notation for the spin operators and use the abbreviations \hat{S}k (k=x,y,z) for the A-spin operators, the abbreviations $\hat{I}k^{(0)}$ for the partner B-spin within the same biradical, and the abbreviations $\hat{I}k^{(l)}$ (l=1...N) for the remote B-spins.
-Let's abbreviate dipolar frequency for the given conformation of biradical to be ω_0 , while the corresponding intermolecular A-B dipolar frequencies are designated as ω_l (N different frequencies), with the same meaning of index l as above for the spin operators.
-Furthermore, let's use the abbreviation $\tilde{\omega}l$ for the intramolecular dipolar frequency in the molecule where the B-spin with the index l is placed (N/2 different frequencies), and the abbreviations $\tilde{\omega}{l,m}$ for the intermolecular dipolar frequency between spins l and m (N(N+1)/2 different frequencies).
-Fig. 2 illustrates the different electron spin-spin coupling frequencies.
-Note that all dipolar Hamiltonian terms $2\hat{S}z\hat{I}z^{(l)}$ for l=0...N commute.
+Let's adjust the notation for the spin operators and use the abbreviations \hat{S}k (k = x, y, z) for the A-spin operators, the abbreviations $\hat{I}k^{(0)}$ for the partner B-spin within the same biradical, and the abbreviations $\hat{I}k^{(l)}$ (l = 1...N) for the remote B-spins.
+Let's abbreviate dipolar frequency for the given conformation of biradical to be ω_0 , while the corresponding intermolecular A-B dipolar frequencies are designated as ω_l , with the same meaning of index l as above for the spin operators.
+Furthermore, let's use the abbreviations $\tilde{\omega}{l,m}$ for the intramolecular dipolar frequency in the molecule where the B-spin with the index l is placed, and the abbreviations $\tilde{\omega}{l,m}$ for the intermolecular dipolar frequency between spins l and m.
+Note that all dipolar Hamiltonian terms $2\hat{S}z \hat{I}z^{(l)}$ for l = 0...N160 commute.
 Likewise, all operators describing the action of microwave pulses on different spins commute.
-In this section we drop the hyperfine interactions and consider a spin Hamiltonian for monoradicals that consists of only the electron spin-spin couplings: